 Therefore, ESV has stepped up their safety warnings in response to recent CO poisoning events.

-Carbon monoxide poisoning can happen in any home or building with gas heating appliances, including newer ones.
+Certainly, carbon monoxide poisoning can happen in any home or building with a gas heater or gas appliances, including newer ones.

 For instance, dirty, old and unserviced heaters operating in a sealed environment will increase the risk of CO spillage and smaller, poorly ventilated dwellings are at a greater risk.